ggeorgakopoulos/simple-mvc/README.md

 # simple-mvc
-Just a simple Model-View-Controller structure that works nicely
+Just a simple Model-View-Controller structure made in vanilla PHP, that works nicely

+If you think it needs something, feel free to contribute